panva/jose/docs/functions/key_generate_secret.generateSecret.md

 Generates a symmetric secret key for a given JWA algorithm identifier.

-Note: Under Web Cryptography API runtime the secret key is generated with `extractable` set to `false` by default.
+Note: Under Web Crypto API runtime the secret key is generated with `extractable` set to `false` by default.

 **`example`** Usage